ewmorr/ONS_Nf/README.md

 	bash canu_Nf1.sh

 This runs canu on the head node.
 Canu assembler then calls slurm all on its own (*neat*).
-If it is trying to suck up too many resources (and then waiting forever in the queue and/or being greedy) can limit avaialble resources using 'gridOptions="<option>"' flag.
+If it is trying to suck up too many resources (and then waiting forever in the queue and/or being greedy) can limit available resources using 'gridOptions="<option>"' flag.
 For this assembly majority jobs ran on less than 8 CPUs and 40 G memory (45 Mb estimated genome size, 2.9 Gb high quality sequences; CPU req's are for single jobs – many multi-job arrays; cormhap required 44 job array; cor req 48 job array; obtovl 19 etc).

 *Added stopOnQuality=F flag to call.
 This prevents termination at gatekeeper if there are many short reads (~50% reads were <1Kb).*